kareem1207/Spark-Mind/Docs/FirstReport.md

-# Early Spark – Technical Analysis and Report
+# ForeKnow – Technical Analysis and Report

 ## Overview

-This report documents the current state of the Early Spark repository based on the files present in the workspace.
+This report documents the current state of the ForeKnow repository based on the files present in the workspace.
 The codebase is in an early stage and contains:

 - A minimal backend (Python) with a scoring utility for a memory game and a placeholder entry point.
 - A very simple frontend (static HTML welcome page).